Nath9319/DocumentationAgent/output/CalculatorCode/documentation/MatrixInputmatrix_must_be_square.md

 # Documentation for `MatrixInput.matrix_must_be_square`

+> ⚠️ **Quality Notice**: Documentation generated with 0% confidence.
+Some dependencies could not be fully resolved.

+> ⚠️ **Note**: Some dependencies could not be fully resolved.
+Documentation may be incomplete.
-### MatrixInput.matrix_must_be_square() -> None
+### MatrixInput.matrix_must_be_square()

 **Description:**
-This method validates that a given matrix is square, meaning it has the same number of rows and columns.
-It is typically used in contexts where square matrices are required for mathematical operations, such as matrix inversion or certain algorithms in linear algebra.
+The `matrix_must_be_square` method is designed to validate that a given matrix is square, meaning it has the same number of rows and columns.
+This is a critical check for operations that require square matrices, such as certain mathematical computations in linear algebra.

 **Parameters:**
-None
+- `matrix` (`list` of `list` of `float`): A two-dimensional list representing the matrix to be validated.

 **Expected Input:**
-- The method expects a matrix-like structure (e.g., a list of lists or a 2D array) to be passed implicitly through the context in which this method is invoked.
-The matrix should be a collection of collections, where each inner collection represents a row of the matrix.
+- The input `matrix` should be a list of lists, where each inner list represents a row of the matrix.
+- All inner lists must be of equal length, and the number of inner lists (rows) must match the length of each inner list (columns).
+- If the matrix is empty, it is considered non-square.

 **Returns:**
-None
+`None`: The method does not return a value.
+Instead, it raises a `ValueError` if the matrix is not square.

 **Detailed Logic:**
-- The method utilizes a `field_validator` to enforce the validation rule that the matrix must be square.
+- The method first checks the length of the outer list (number of rows).
-- It checks the length of the outer list (representing the number of rows) and compares it to the length of each inner list (representing the number of columns).
+- It then iterates through each inner list (row) to verify that its length matches the number of rows.
-- If the number of rows does not equal the number of columns, a `ValueError` is raised, indicating that the matrix is not square.
+- If any row's length does not equal the number of rows, a `ValueError` is raised with a message indicating that the matrix must be square.
-- This validation ensures that any subsequent operations that require a square matrix can proceed without errors related to matrix dimensions.
+- This method utilizes the `len` function to determine the lengths of the lists and relies on the `ValueError` exception to handle invalid input gracefully.

+---
+*Generated with 0% context confidence*